cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - Expected precondition:
   - The IBC module on the provider chain received a packet on a channel owned by the provider CCV module.
 - Expected postcondition:
+  - If the packet is a `VSCMaturedPacket`, the `onRecvVSCMaturedPacket` method is invoked.
+  - If the packet is a `SlashPacket`, the `onRecvSlashPacket` method is invoked.
-  - The state is not changed.
+  - Otherwise, an error acknowledgement is returned.
 - Error condition:
-  - The packet type is unexpected.
+  - None.

 <!-- omit in toc -->
 #### **[CCV-PCF-ACKP.1]**